wzkang720/OpenPL/readme.md

+# OpenPL
+This is a benchmark for prompt learning in VLM based on Dynamic Classes Changes, Dynamic Distribution Shifts and Dynamic Co-evolution of Distribution and Class Variation.
-# How to training and evaluating promtp learning methods
+# How to training and evaluating prompt learning methods

 ## Environment